Indigenous Peoples Day celebrates our Indigenous, Native American heritage and contributions to U.S. culture on the second Monday in October.

 Then the US Army and organizations like Texas Rangers pursued an extermination campaign which didn’t end until 1877.
 The heartfelt words of Chief Joseph of the Nez Perce people, the last free Indigenous Americans were, “I will fight no more forever.”

 The American Ever War is a vestige of our British heritage.
 We haven’t stopped fighting since World War II.
-The Afghanistan mess is the latest example of the Ever War.
+The Afghanistan mess was the latest example of the Ever War.

 Then there was the taking of Indigenous children who were forcibly taken from their families, taught to forget their heritage and deny their roots in the name of Christianity.
 Canada is digging up their graves around old churches.
+So is the United States.
 Wow!

 Today we are becoming aware of the epidemic of violence against Indigenous women.
 Authorities don’t seem to care when they disappear.